focalhaus/focal-haus-core-plugin/readme.txt

 == Frequently Asked Questions ==

+= Does the multilingual support work with WPML? =

+Currently, the multilingual features are designed to work with Polylang.
+Support for WPML may be added in future updates.

 = Will the Hide Menu Items feature hide menu items for administrators? =

 No, administrators will always see all menu items.
 This feature only affects non-admin users.